 (b) Understand Market Trends and the Market Picture

-By conducting appropriate research, you can identify if there’s a market for your idea.
+By conducting the appropriate research, you can identify if there’s a market for your idea.
 It can help you determine your unique niche and how you can solve problems for that niche.

 You can see if the industry you’re in is declining or thriving.
-It is best to go ahead into further stages of business development if the industry is stable and thriving/ new and on the road to a thriving future.
+It is best to go ahead into further stages of business development if the industry is stable and thriving/ new and on the road to a flourishing future.